A description of a Sámi ritual presumably using a drum, published by Olaus Magnus in 1555

 Due to its early publication and wide dissemination, this account has doubtlessly influenced many later ones.
 The core description of the ritual differs in major ways from both the earlier account in Historia Norwegiæ and various later accounts, while it also shares several details with the same.
 This means that it in all probability derives from an authentic account, although the part regarding the drum itself and its paraphernalia is clearly fundamentally misunderstood and distorted.
 By comparing what remains with other sources, it is possible to reconstruct part of what must have been the original contents.
 However, it is not easy to determine at which point the corruption occurred.

-While other accounts specity that the ceremony is performed in public, this one is stated to happen in seclusion.
+While other accounts specify that the ceremony is performed in public, this one is stated to happen in seclusion.
 This raises the question of who the ultimate source of the account of what happens is, as the only participants are described from an unambiguous third person viewpoint.
 This discrepancy along with its departure from the common pattern casts some doubt on this particular detail.

 There is also some ambiguity as to who exactly are present besides the noaidi performing the ceremony.
 As far as I can tell, the Latin uno comite, uxoreque can be read both as one attendant, which is also his wife and one attendant, and additionally his own wife and possibly even one attendant, and also the attendant’s wife.
 The woodcut supports the first of these, at it shows a single attendant which is most likely intended to be a female.
 In the 1674 English translation of Schefferus’ Lapponia where the passage is quoted, the second reading is assumed.
 I have attemped to retain the abiguity by using a somewhat contorted phrasing.